 - 1 cup chicken or vegetable stock

-- 1/2 cup orange juice, or juice from 2 oranges
+- 1/2 cups orange juice, or juice from 2 oranges

 - 1/4 cup chopped fresh cilantro leaves

-- 1 jalapeño, chopped (seeds removed to reduce spice level)
+- 1 medium jalapeño, chopped (seeds removed to reduce spice level), optional

 - 4 cups cooked rice*